intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 also expected to participate actively in the RSWG so that they are fully aware of proposals early in the policy definition process.

-NOTE: Part of this section address [ISSUE #14](https://github.com/intarchboard/program-rfced-future/issues/14).
+NOTE: Parts of this section address [ISSUE #14](https://github.com/intarchboard/program-rfced-future/issues/14) and [ISSUE #41](https://github.com/intarchboard/program-rfced-future/issues/41), as well as [ISSUE #44](https://github.com/intarchboard/program-rfced-future/issues/44).

 ### RFC Series Approval Board (RSAB)